 NEXT COMMITTEE MEETING

-The next meeting will be on 24th April at 6:30pm at Vicars Cross United Reformed Church, Oldfield Drive, Vicars Cross.
+The next meeting will be on 15th May at 6:30pm at Vicars Cross United Reformed Church, Oldfield Drive, Vicars Cross.

 NEW CLUBS FOR 2025/26